 If you live within our practice area you can register.
 You will be advised by the practice on registering which doctor is currently taking on new patients.
 You are encouraged to see this doctor for continuity of care.
 Patients are registered with the practice, not an individual GP.
 However, for Health Board administrative reasons your medical card will be issued in the name of one of the partners.
 You can request another doctor if you prefer, for example if a family member is already registered with one of the doctors or if you prefer a male or female doctor.
 We will do our best to respect your choice, but please bear in mind that specific doctors may not be immediately available.

-Patients are requested to bring to the medical.
+Patients are requested to bring a urine sample to the medical.
 These can be requested at reception.

 If you move out of the practice area, you will need to register with a new practice as soon as you move.
 We can provide information about how to find a new practice.